 Skip to main content

-Form Management is a feature in Navigator that allows educators to build and send forms to students, parents and other contacts.
+This is an in-depth article on using and building forms from scratch.
+Forms is a feature in Navigator that allows educators to build and send forms to users.

 This is a basic instructional guide on how to create a form.
-Please see the additional sections on what types of information and data collection types that are offered.
+Please see the additional sections on what types of information and data collection options are available.

-3. Select Create Form from the top righthand of the page
+2. Select Create Form from the top right-hand of the page

-4. Select the Audience that you would like to receive the form
+4. Select the Recipients that you would like to receive the form

 8. Adjust Form Settings to change response options and layout.

-9. Add Questions or Selections to your Form (See the Content and Collect Input sections for more information)
+9. Add Questions or Selections to your Form (See the Content, Collect Input, and Signatures sections for more information)

 10. Use the Preview Tab to see what the respondent will see while they are completing the form.

-Important Note: Once a form has been sent, it can no longer be edited.
+Important Note: Once a form is sent, it can no longer be edited.

 How to Adjust Form Settings